 Jeff Gosling adaptations are available to Motability customers when ordered through the Motability Operations scheme.
 Many products are heavily subsidised by Motability but may require a customer contribution whereas other products may require full payment by the customer.
-If you have an amount to pay for your adaptations, you may be able to apply for funding via Motability Grants.
+If you have an amount to pay for your adaptations, you may be able to apply for funding via a grant from the Motability Foundation.

 To automatically receive any subsidy offered by Motability, the adaptations must be ordered and installed before you take delivery of the vehicle.
 If adaptations need installing during your Motability lease due to a change in circumstances, we advise that you contact Motability to discuss the options available.

 Adaptations installed on non-Motability vehicles will need to be paid for in full.
 You may be able to receive funding to assist with these costs if required.
 All our adaptations are invoiced at 0% VAT if we are invoicing the disabled customer directly.

 If your health or disability affects the way you do your job, Access to Work may be able to help with extra costs which may arise because of your needs (e.g. adapting a vehicle you use to get to/from work).

 You may be able to get financial help from Access to Work if you are: in a paid job, unemployed and about to start work, or self-employed. www.gov.uk/access-to-work.

 If you are getting a Motability Scheme lease vehicle, many adaptations are subsidised as standard.
 If

 need further financial support towards your contribution for the vehicle or adaptations, Motability

 Scheme-Related Grant Programme providing additional financial support to people who are using the